leonj1/graphiti/examples/knowledgebase/README.md

 - Compares chunks with previously ingested data using MD5 hashes
 - Only ingests chunks that are new or have changed
 - Maintains a cache to track which chunks have been ingested
+- Displays progress bars to track the reingestion process in real-time

 ## How It Works